mrzacsmith/nodejs-passport-backend-scaffold/README.md

 ### Create a directory for your server to live

 - `mkdir < server-directory-name >`
-- `git init` //if download from a repo, use `git remote -v` to view the repo list
+- `git init` //if download from a repo, use `git remote -v` to view the repo list may include `mine and origin` make sure push to the correct repo if the repo is forked from another one
 - `npm i -g gitignore` //creates gitignore file globally or
 - `npx gitignore node` //creates git.ignore for node
 - `npm init -y` //creates package.json